 Housing costs in Farmingville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Farmingville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Farmingville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Farmingville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Farmingville who work in office and administrative support (15.29%), management occupations (11.86%), and sales jobs (10.29%).
+There are especially a lot of people living in Farmingville who work in office and administrative support (16.39%), management occupations (11.42%), and sales jobs (11.34%).

 Also of interest is that Farmingville has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Farmingville, however, is that residents on average have to contend with a long commute, spending on average 31.86 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Farmingville, however, is that residents on average have to contend with a long commute, spending on average 31.79 minutes every day commuting to work.

-The education level of Farmingville citizens is a little higher than the average for US cities and towns: 23.11% of adults in Farmingville have at least a bachelor's degree.
+The population of Farmingville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Farmingville, 23.59% have at least a bachelor's degree.

+Farmingville is a very ethnically-diverse town.
 The people who call Farmingville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmingville residents report their race to be White, followed by Asian.
 Farmingville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.30% of the town’s residents.
+People of Hispanic or Latino origin account for 14.61% of the town’s residents.
 Important ancestries of people in Farmingville include Irish, German, English, and Polish.

 The most common language spoken in Farmingville is English.
 Other important languages spoken here include Spanish and Portuguese.